Indoxyl sulfate: Biosynthesis

 Indole is produced from -tryptophan in the human intestine via tryptophanase-expressing gastrointestinal bacteria.
 Indoxyl is produced from indole via enzyme-mediated hydroxylation in the liver; in vitro experiments with rat and human liver microsomes suggest that the CYP450 enzyme CYP2E1 hydroxylates indole into indoxyl.
 Subsequently, indoxyl is converted into indoxyl sulfate by sulfotransferase enzymes in the liver; based upon in vitro experiments with recombinant human sulfotransferases, SULT1A1 appears to be the primary sulfotransferase enzyme involved in the conversion of indoxyl into indoxyl sulfate.

 Clinical significance

 Occasionally in urinary tract infections, bacteria produce indoxyl phosphatase which splits indoxyl sulfate forming indigo and indirubin creating dramatic purple urine.
 Indoxyl sulfate is also a product of indole metabolism, which is produced from tryptophan by intestinal flora, such as Escherichia coli.
+The amount of tryptophan in one's diet determines how much indoxyl sulfate may be created in the intestines.
+There is also high individual variability among a person's ability to convert a dose of tryptophan into indoxyl sulfate, as measured in an oral tryptophan challenge test.

+Indoxyl sulfate is considered a uremic toxin.
+It is not as effectively removed by kidney dialysis as by the kidney itself, leading to an accumulation in those relying on dialysis.
+Despite cell culture, animal, and association data suggesting that it may be toxic to various organs and play a role in kidney disease progression, no effects on CKD progression were seen in the largest study that attempts to lower its blood levels (AST-120) as of 2016.
+Some association studies additionally suggested that indoxyl sulfate may have a role in the elevated rates of cardiovascular disease in CKD patients.

+Veterinary medicine

+In cats, plasma indoxyl sulfate level correlates with the CKD stage.
+It also predicts the extent of future progression and possibly disease onset.

+In dogs, plasma indoxyl sulfate level predicts future CKD progression.